Last Updated on April 10, 2026

 7. Go shopping at the Chiang Dao Tuesday Market

-Every Tuesday morning the town has a big market with many hill tribe people coming down to trade.
+Every Tuesday morning the town organises a big market.
 You can find the market near the bus station.
 The market starts early and finishes around midday.

 8. Do not go to the Chiang Dao Elephant Training Centre / Camp